irods/irods_docs/docs/system_overview/configuration.md

         "database": {
             // The type of database iRODS is using for the catalog.
-            // The following property names are supported: postgres, mysql, and oracle "catalog_database_type": {
+            // The following property names are supported: postgres, mysql, and oracle "technology": ""

-                // The hostname of the database server (can be localhost).
+            // The FQDN, Hostname, or IP of the database server (can be localhost).
-                "db_host": "localhost",
+            "host": "localhost",

             // The name of the database used as the catalog.
-                "db_name": "ICAT",
+            "name": "ICAT",

             // The name of the ODBC entry used by the server (normally defined in /etc/odbcinst.ini)
             // or the absolute path to a specific ODBC driver (shared library).
-                "db_odbc_driver": "",
+            "odbc_driver": "",

-                // The password for the "db_username" to connect to the "db_name".
+            // The password for the "username" to connect to the "name".
-                "db_password": "",
+            "password": "",

             // The port number on which the database server is listening.
-                "db_port": 0,
+            "port": 0,

             // The database user name.
-                "db_username": ""
+            "username": ""
-            }
         },

         // This property is currently unused.